-- · The node name from which you expect jobs. - The userid or groupid from which you expect jobs. - The security labels that you will accept. - The universal access value, which determines how JES2 will process the job.
-Table 70 lists the universal access values you can assign and defines the validation that RACF performs.
+- · The node name from which you expect jobs. - The userid or groupid from which you expect jobs. - · The security labels that you will accept. - The universal access value, which determines how JES2 will process the job.
+Table 72 on page 349 lists the universal access values you can assign and defines the validation that RACF performs.

-Table 70.
+Table 72.
 NODE Class Keywords and the UACC Meaning for Inbound Jobs